The Instagram Game Vol.1

 - Approach them with what you came up with first via e-mail and next via Instagram DM.

-Most importantly, don’t look like you’re asking for a favour.
-Nothing is more of a turn-off than someone looking like they have come asking for a favour.
+Most importantly, don’t look like you’re asking for a favor.
+Nothing is more of a turn-off than someone looking like they have come asking for a favor.
 Approach these famous people the way you’d approach a friend.
 Be friendly, be calm and never beg and make it awkward.

 Yes, you’re going to get a lot of rejection when approaching these people.
 So what?
 No one is going to bite you.
 Famous people are nothing but people.
 Approaching them politely isn’t hurting anybody.
 Just imagine if even one such famous person chooses to promote you to their audience – you’d be all the way up in no time!